untoldengine/UntoldEngine/docs/API/UsingRenderingSystem.md

 ### Step 2: Link a Mesh to the Entity

-To display a model, load its .usdc file and link it to the entity using setEntityMesh.
+To display a model, load its `.untold` runtime asset and link it to the entity using `setEntityMesh`.

 ```swift
 setEntityMesh(entityId: entity, filename: "entity", withExtension: "untold")